NiMez/RobotArm/README.md

 # RobotArm
-Design and Build Prototype Robotic Arm
+Design and Build of Prototype Robotic Arm